visibilityspots/blog/content/pages/profile.md

 Combining own knowledge with the shared knowledge of a group of highly experienced colleagues to realize technical high standard projects.

+#### July 2021 - Present | Operations Sheperd - [Inuits](https://inuits.eu)

+Support the internal operation engineers in their day to day job by facilitating various methods to achieve a happy and functional team over multiple countries.

+Responsible for various projects with an ops mindset throughout the organization both internally as well as customer facing.

+Supporting colleagues in their consultancy projects.

+Bridging the gap between different units within the organization.

+Trying to inspire with a positive enthusiastic bit naive transparent attitude.

 #### November 2017 - June 2021 | Operations Engineer - [Trendminer](https://trendminer.com) - HASSELT

 Setup and automation of the product’s deployment options: cloud-based or on premise.